myltik/azure-docs.ru-ru/articles/data-lake-analytics/data-lake-analytics-u-sql-get-started.md

                 ClickedUrls     string
         FROM "/Samples/Data/SearchLog.tsv"
         USING Extractors.Tsv();

     @rs1 =
         SELECT
             Region,
             SUM(Duration) AS TotalDuration
         FROM @searchlog
     GROUP BY Region;

     @res =
     SELECT *
     FROM @rs1
     ORDER BY TotalDuration DESC
     FETCH 5 ROWS;

     OUTPUT @rs1
         TO @out1
         ORDER BY TotalDuration DESC
         USING Outputters.Csv();
     OUTPUT @res
         TO @out2
         ORDER BY TotalDuration DESC
         USING Outputters.Csv();

-Предложение ORDER BY в U-SQL необходимо использовать вместе с предложением FETCH в выражении SELECT.
+U-SQL ORDER BY clause has to be combined with the FETCH clause in a SELECT expression.

-Предложение HAVING в U-SQL можно использовать для ограничения выходных данных группами, которые удовлетворяют условиям HAVING:
+U-SQL HAVING clause can be used to restrict the output to groups that satisfy the HAVING condition:

     @searchlog =
         EXTRACT UserId          int,